-LIFE FITNESS 2 (Y) #0273
+LIFE FITNESS 2 (Y)

 PREREQUISITE: Completion of 2 semesters of Life Fitness 1.

-SCHOOL EDHS ORHS PHS UMHS IHS Virtual Academy GRADES 10-12 CREDIT 5 units per semester aquatics, dance, outdoor education, and team, dual or individual games and sports.
+This course promotes a physically active lifestyle.
+Students will participate in aquatics, dance, outdoor education, and team, dual or individual games and sports.
 (All activities will emphasize the analysis of physiological and biomechanical principles involved in human movement.)
 They will develop a personalized plan for lifetime fitness.
 This course provides activities for developing cooperative social interaction and leadership skills.